Ancient Carthage: Political system

+Family oligarchy

-Carthage's political system changed dramatically after 480 BC, with the death of King Hamilcar I following his disastrous foray into the First Sicilian War.
-The subsequent political upheaval led to a gradual weakening of the monarchy; by at least 308 BC, Carthage was an oligarchic republic, characterized by an intricate system of checks and balances, a complex administrative system, civil society, and a fairly high degree of public accountability and participation.
+The Carthaginian republic was characterized by an intricate system of checks and balances, a complex administrative system, civil society, and a fairly high degree of public accountability and participation.
 The most detailed information about the Carthaginian government after this point comes from the Greek philosopher Aristotle, whose fourth-century BC treatise, Politics, discusses Carthage as its only non-Greek example.

+At the top of this hierarchy stood the most influential and affluent merchant families, who exercised a form of executive power.
+Historical evidence suggests that leadership rotated among different families rather than being passed down through a single hereditary line—implying that political authority rested on the approval of the ruling council.

 At the head of the Carthaginian state were two sufetes, or "judges", who held judicial and executive power.
 While sometimes referred to as "kings", by at least the late fifth century BC, the sufetes were non-hereditary officials elected annually from among the wealthiest and most influential families; it is unknown how elections took place or who was eligible to serve.
 Livy likens the sufetes to Roman consuls, in that they ruled through collegiality and handled various routine matters of state, such as convening and presiding over the Adirim (supreme council), submitting business to the popular assembly, and adjudicating trials.
 Modern scholarly consensus agrees with Livy's description of sufetes, though some have argued the sufetes held an executive office closer to that of modern presidents in parliamentary republics, in that they did not hold absolute power and exercised largely ceremonial functions.
 This practice may have originated from plutocratic arrangements that limited the suffetes' power in earlier Phoenician cities; for example, by the sixth century BC, Tyre was a "republic headed by elective magistrates", with two suffetes chosen from among the most powerful noble families for short terms.

 Unique among rulers in antiquity, the suffetes had no power over the military: From at least the sixth century BC, generals (rb mhnt or rab mahanet) became separate political officials, either appointed by the administration or elected by citizens.
 In contrast to Rome and Greece, military and political power were separate, and it was rare for an individual to simultaneously serve as general and suffete.
 Generals did not serve fixed terms, but instead served for the duration of a war.
 However, a family that dominated the suffetes could install relatives or allies to the generalship, as occurred with the Barcid dynasty.